ua-datalab/QNLP/Project-Plan.md

 ### Mithun doing self hackathon
 - in mithun_dev branch
 - Our code (v7_merging_best_of_both_v6_andv4) is still stuck at the dimension mismatch between model.weights, and the parameters he is passing
-- so today to find the expected value, i thought i will debug  khatri's original code. (it is now kept in archive/original_code_by_khatri_oov_mrpc_paraphrase_task.py'.
+- so today to find the expected value, i thought i will debug  khatri's original code. (it is now kept in archive/original_code_by_khatri_oov_mrpc_paraphrase_task.py'.-
+	- #### update: got it to work past initial .fit() of model1 and even started training of DNN model.
+This is the first time in 3 years...phew..hai esperanza...either his code, or our code one of them will cross till the finish line soon.
 - lots of good findings
 - 	his train_vocab is written as `'meanwhile__s'`
 - 	he is literally taking the idx value of the fasttext embedding in this code. weird 	`initial_param_vector.append(train_vocab_embeddings[wrd][int(idx)])` i.e initial_param_vectoris just a list of floats